 As for the packaging, you can use whatever you have on hand.
 A cardboard box or a garbage bag will work just fine.
 Ensure your converter is well-protected so it doesn’t get damaged in transit.
 Packing peanuts, bubble wrap, and old clothes are all great options for padding.

-However, it is sturdy item, so you don’t have to worry too much.
+However, it is sturdy, so you don’t have to worry too much.

-Once your package is off in the mail, all you have to do is sit back and wait for your payment.
+Once your package is in transit, you only have to sit back and wait for payment.
 RRCats will send you an email as soon as they receive your converter, and you’ll usually have your money within 24 hours if you choose PayPal.

-As one of the most popular scrap metals, catalytic converters can be quite valuable.
-So, if you have an old one lying around, don’t hesitate to sell it for extra cash.
+As one of the most popular scrap metals, catalytic converters can be pretty valuable, so if you have an old one lying around, don’t hesitate to sell it for extra cash.
 Thanks to iScrap, the process is easy and convenient.